 dotnet ef database update

-After making changes to your EF Core model, the database schema will be out of sync.
+After making changes to your EF Core model, the database schema might be out of sync.
 To bring it up to date, add another migration.
 The migration name can be used like a commit message in a version control system.
-For example, if I made changes to save customer reviews of products, I might choose something like AddProductReviews.
+For example, you might choose a name like AddProductReviews if the change is a new entity class for reviews.

 dotnet ef migrations add AddProductReviews